cvc5/ethos/user_manual.md

 Eunoia is the name of the logical framework and language that is supported natively by the Ethos checker.
 Although it is a general logical framework, Eunoia is geared towards defining proof systems used by SMT solvers and writing proofs in those systems.

-Eunoia files are text file that are typically given the suffix `*.eo`.
+Eunoia files are text files that are typically given the suffix `*.eo`.

 The core features of Eunoia include: